yashksaini-coder/CodeReview-agent-challenge/README.md

   - Retrieve your address with: `nosana address`
   - Go to our [Discord](https://nosana.com/discord) and ask for some NOS and SOL to publish your job.
 - Run: `nosana job post --file nosana_mastra.json --market nvidia-3060 --timeout 30`
-- Go to the dashboard[Nosana Dashboard](https://dashboard.nosana.com/deploy) to see your job
+- Go to the [Nosana Dashboard](https://dashboard.nosana.com/deploy) to see your job

 **Deploying using the [Nosana Dashboard](https://dashboard.nosana.com/deploy)**